-QCB302: Research Topics in QCB
+QCB302: Research Topics and Analytical Approaches in Quantitative Biology

 Taken in the fall term of your sophomore or junior year.

 Students will provide a critical assessment of selected papers using a methods and logic template designed to improve paper-reading skills.
-The paper in lieu of final exam will be a longer-form, written critique of an assigned paper.
+The paper in lieu of final exam will be a written critique of an assigned paper.

 Prerequisites and Restrictions